deanpeters/product-manager-prompts/prompts/reverse-engineer-IEEE830srs-to-PRD-prompt-template.md

 4. Employ the finalized PRD prompt template with generative AI to draft detailed PRDs specific to various products, following the embedded usage instructions.

 ## Attribution:
-Template for generating PRD prompts from IEEE 830 SRS by Dean Peters, 18Mar24.
+Template for generating PRD prompts from IEEE 830 SRS by Dean Peters, 18Mar24 ... inspired by his dislike for such documents.

 ## Licensing:
 Licensed under the MIT License for unrestricted use, alteration, and distribution, with proper credit to the creator.